Primoz-G/cg-be-assignment/README.md

 ## cg-be-assignment (store-application)

-Spring Boot CRUD application (backend developer assignment).
+_Note: This is for a backend developer assignment: Spring Boot CRUD application for a 'Product'._

+The application provides a REST API with standard CRUD operations for products.

+Example requests are provided as a Postman collection in `development/products_postman_collection.json`

 ## Getting started